 UNESCO devised the World Heritage Sites to draw attention to the history of countries and the shared interests of these monuments and sites for other countries.
 In doing so, UNESCO hopes to encourage countries to recognize how strongly they are (unconsciously) connected.

-The question then arises as to which buildings or areas UNESCO in the Netherlands considers global importance to designate as World Heritage sites.
+The question arises regarding which buildings or areas UNESCO in the Netherlands considers global importance to designate as World Heritage sites.

 1. The Frontier Of The Roman Empire